Test-Time Degradation Adaptation for Open-Set Image Restoration: Experiments

 \subsection{Experimental Settings}

-To demonstrate the effectiveness of ZeroAIR on achieving all-in-one image restoration in a zero-shot way, we evaluate it on multiple tasks of image restoration with exactly the same settings, except for the loss weights ($\lambda_{1-3}$, $\gamma_{1-5}$) in~\cref{sec:method} and the scale of guidance $s$ in~\cref{eq:gui}, which are finetuned for different degradations to obtain the better results.
-We will indicate the loss weights and guidance scale in the corresponding task.
-In experiments, we use an unconditional diffusion model~\cite{guideddiffusion} pretrained on ImageNet~\cite{imagenet} as the diffusion priors, and sets the timestep as $T=1000$, which is further divided into three stages in a heuristic way, \ie, the first stage 999-600, the second stage 600-50, and the third stage 50-0.
-Both the degradation model and discriminators are 4-layer convolution neural networks, and optimized once at each timestep through Adam optimizer with default learning rate of 1e-3.
-The first nine layers of the pretrained VGG-16~\cite{vgg16} network are used to extract the feature maps for perceptual loss.
-For evaluations, we compare our method with those task-specific methods, and access their performance through PSNR and SSIM metrics.
-All experiments were conducted through PyTorch framework on Ubuntu20.04 with GeForce RTX 3090 GPUs.
+To evaluate the effectiveness of TAO on addressing OIR, we conduct experiments on multiple tasks of image restoration with exactly the same settings, except for the loss weights and guidance scale ($\lambda_{1-3}$, $\gamma_{1-5}$, $s$), which are finetuned for different types of degradation to obtain the best results.
+In experiments, we employ an unconditional image diffusion model~\cite{guidiff} pretrained on ImageNet~\cite{imagenet} as PDM, and sets the timestep as $T=1000$, which is further divided into three stages in a heuristic way, \textit{i.e.}, the first stage 999-700, the second stage 700-50, and the third stage 50-0.
+Since PDM is pre-trained on large-scale natural images for high-quality image generation, any degradation in the test image could be regraded as the unforeseen.
+Both the adapter and discriminators are four-layer convolutional networks, and optimized once at each denoising step through Adam optimizer with default learning rate of 1e-3.
+First nine layers of pretrained VGG-16~\cite{vgg16} network are employed to extract the semantic feature maps for calculating the perceptual loss.
+For evaluations, considering the specificity of our methods, \textit{i.e.}, adaptation on single test sample, we mainly compare it with those task-specific zero-shot methods, and some classic learning-based methods.
+To access their performance, PSNR and SSIM metrics are employed, and all experiments are conducted through PyTorch framework on Ubuntu20.04 with GeForce RTX 3090 GPUs.